MarjanHJ/RobustPeakFinder/README.md

 A C Library for Robust Peak Finding in 2D images with Python/MATLAB Wrapper

 # Introduction
 The RobustPeakFinder.c is writetn in C language and can be used to detect Bragg peaks in a 2D diffraction pattern or to count peaks  in images such as stars.
-The relevant paper to cite can be found here:
+The relevant paper to cite can be found [here](http://scripts.iucr.org/cgi-bin/paper?S1600576717014340)

 # compilation into shared library
 Run the following command to generate a shared library .so: